 A recent study established an association between atmospheric pressure and the amount of migraine pain a person experiences.

 Jokes and memes about Kentucky weather abound: You can have all four seasons in a day!
 One day it’s 70 degrees, the next it’s snowing.
-But for people who get migraines, our weather fluctuations are no laughing matter.
+But for people who get migraine headaches, our weather fluctuations are no laughing matter.

 While studies have not found a direct link between weather changes and headache or migraine attacks, the American Migraine Foundation says more than one-third of people who experience migraine claim weather changes have a noticeable impact on their symptoms.